The Myth of “Nuclear Bailouts”

 - Name: Ohio Clean Air Program

-- Applies to solar and nuclear only
+- Applies to solar, wind, and nuclear

 - Must continue to meet definition of “clean air resource”